benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

-### Fundamental Glue
+#### Fundamental
-Invocation forms bridges between our otherwise disparate program modules (provided we're [separating our concerns][2]) allowing us to compose solutions to problems in software.
+Function invocation forms the scaffolding between our otherwise disparate program modules (provided we're [separating our concerns][2]) allowing us to compose solutions to problems in software.
+I will be using the term "invocation" throughout the article rather loosely and both reactive and responsive methods of executing code are encompassed by this term.
+I'll also be referring to functions, however the same arguments can be applied to <span markdown="span">methods[^1]</span> as well.